CV Writing Tips

 Ultimately all CVs should follow a pretty standard format and so we have outlined for you a proposed template to help you get started:

 2. Personal profile / overview / introduction

-3. Work history — list your role and describe what your company does in a couple of concise sentences and consider including turnover and employee numbers.
+3. Work history — list your roles and describe what each employer does in a couple of concise sentences and consider including turnover and employee numbers.

 Split each position into two sub-headings:

-a) Responsibilities: these are the routine elements of your job.
-Don’t assume the reader knows what exactly what a Finance Director does.
+a) Responsibilities: these are the routine elements of your position.
+Don’t assume the reader knows exactly what a Finance Director does.

 b) Achievements: this is where you have added value above and beyond your routine duties.
 This is what should set you apart from other candidates.

 Where possible always quantify these achievements with demonstrable figures.

 5. Personal interests (only if relevant and interesting and keep to a minimum)